-exhibition: September 23 – November 30, 2017
+September 23 – November 30, 2017

-Maria Pinińska-Bereś is known far less as a performer, even though this aspect of her creative output was just as important, innovative and interesting.
+Maria Pinińska-Bereś is known far less as a performer, even though this aspect of her creative output was just as important, innovative, and interesting.
 Nevertheless, she is still too seldom mentioned in the history of Polish performance, along with such artists as Ewa Partum or Teresa Murak, who have also only recently been acknowledged as such.

-The exhibition is accompanied by a book featuring the documentation of all Maria Pinińska-Bereś performances along with her own descriptions and text anthology.
+Galeria Monopol will present a wide selection of photographic documentation, works on paper, and items used by the artist during her performances.
+The exhibition is accompanied by a publication featuring the documentation of all Maria Pinińska-Bereś performances along with her own descriptions and text anthology.

 The exhibition and the publication were financed by the Ministry of Culture and National Heritage.